nickparnenzini/nickparnenzini.github.io/_pages/about.md

 #social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a first-year PhD student in the [HPArch Lab](https://sites.gatech.edu/hparch/), supervised by Prof. [Hyesoon Kim](https://www.cc.gatech.edu/people/hyesoon-kim).
-My main research interest lies at the interesection of computer architecture, compilers and GPUs.
+My research interests lie at the interesection of computer architecture, compilers and GPUs.

-Before starting my PhD, I have previously worked at Arm, building GPU functional models for Arm Mali GPUs.
+Before starting my PhD, I have worked at Arm as a software engineer in the Fast Models team, building GPU functional models of Mali GPUs.